developer-zebra/developer-zebra-site/src/datawedge/8-2/guide/input/barcode/index.md

 * **Convert GS1 To UPC EAN -** If this is set it converts GS1 barcodes to UPC/EAN format.
 For this setting to work UPC/EAN symbologies must be enabled.
 A check in the checkbox indicates that the option is enabled.

-**Coupon -** Enables Coupon code decoding.
+**Coupon -** Enable/Disable Coupon code decoding.
 To successfully decode any Coupon codes, all appropriate decoders must be enabled.

 **Coupon Report Mode -** Traditional coupon symbols are composed of two barcodes: UPC/EAN and Code 128.
 A new coupon symbol is composed of a single Data Expanded barcode.
 The new format offers more options for purchase values (up to $999.999) and supports complex discount offers as a second purchase requirement.
 An interim coupon symbol also exists that contain both types of barcodes: UPC/EAN and Databar Expanded.
 This format accommodates both retailers that do not recognize or use the additional information included in the new coupon symbol, as well as those who can process new coupon symbols.
 * **Old Coupon Report Mode -** Scanning an old coupon symbol reports both UPC and Code 128.
 Scanning an interim coupon symbol reports UPC.
 Scanning a new coupon symbol reports nothing (no decode).